ayitbarek/ayitbarek.github.io/Lab News.md

 </p>

 June 2025:
 * Congratulation to Ayobami Aboderin and Atul Jadhav for sucesfully completing their MSc degrees.
-We wish you all the best in your future endeavors.
+Wishing you continued success in all your future pursuits.
 * Sadique Abdalah has joined the lab as a PhD student.
 Welcome Sadique!